Peperami

 Peperami is a pork jerky snack manufactured by Jack Link's.
-It is similar to BiFi and is manufactured in Ansbach, Germany, and sold in the United Kingdom and the Republic of Ireland, across multiples and independent retailers.
+It is manufactured in Ansbach, Germany, and sold in the United Kingdom, Mexico and Ireland, across multiples and independent retailers.

 The snack has multiple variants made with pork, and Peperami launched a beef variant in 2017.
 A Peperami and Cheese Snack Box was added to the range in November 2018 and Peperami also launched a chicken variant called "Pep'd up Chicken Bites" in April 2019.

 History

-Peperami was previously owned by Unilever within larger global meat snacking portfolio.
+Peperami was previously owned by Unilever within their larger global meat snacking portfolio.
 Citing a struggle to make meat-snacking fit within its global portfolio, Unilever announced on 21 February 2014 that it had signed a definitive agreement for the sale of its meat snacks business to Jack Link's, for an undisclosed amount.
-The sale included the brands BiFi, sold in Germany, and Peperami, which retails in the UK and Ireland.
+The sale included the brands BiFi, sold in Germany, and Peperami, which retails in the UK, Mexico and Ireland.

 Product portfolio

 Animal

 The Peperami "Animal" has been the face of the Peperami brand since the early 1990s.
 The anthropomorphised sausage stick was created by Lowe and introduced in a 1993 television advertisement, accompanied by the strapline “Peperami, it’s a bit of an animal” (or some variation thereof).
 In 1996 a point and click PC-game called Animal was released.

-Originally voiced by comedian Adrian Edmondson and animated in stop motion (by Loose Moose Productions in early 90s), the mascot was a continual presence in advertising between 1993 and 2014. the ‘Animal’ mascot returned to television campaigns in 2015 in its CGI form.
+Originally voiced by comedian Adrian Edmondson and animated in stop motion (by Loose Moose Productions in early 90s), the mascot was a continual presence in advertising between 1993 and 2014. the ‘Animal’ mascot returned to television campaigns in 2015 in CGI form.

 In 2017, a new version of the Animal character – Beef – was introduced to announce the arrival of a new beef variation of Peperami.
 Beef Animal first appeared in media in 2018.
 When the Chicken Bites were introduced, a Chicken Animal was introduced as well.